 - 2 heats: 1st, 2nd and 3rd in each heat plus the next 2 fastest times

 - 3 heats: 1st and 2nd in each heat plus the next two fastest times

 - 4 or more heats: 1st in each heat with the remaining lanes filled by the next fastest times

-- Failing that, the higher placed team in their heat shall progress.
+- If there are insufficient lanes for both teams to progress, the higher placed team in their heat shall progress

 - If the tie still remains, a random process with equal probability (e.g. a coin toss) shall be used to determine progression.